 “Tape has been declared dead many times,” Stuart said.
 “The economics of modern solutions continue to move more big deals off tape.”

 Download the Igneous whitepaper “Secondary Storage for the Cloud Era” to learn more about the growth of big data and corresponding storage challenges.
-Visit our Services page for details on new solutions to the storage challenges associated with large, unstructured data.
+Visit our Product page for details on new solutions to the storage challenges associated with large, unstructured data.

 Check out our recent CrowdChat conversation on massive file system data.
 Hope you can join us for a future CrowdChat conversation!